 How To Manage Medical Stress

-Find a doctor who listens to your concerns- If you go to the right kind of doctor who truly cares, it can help lessen your medical stress because it’s so important to have a team that supports you during hard times.
-There is nothing worse than going to a doctor to have a health problem investigated, only to have them dismiss you and blame you for the problem.
+Find a doctor who listens to your concerns- Doctors can sometimes contribute to someone’s medical stress and make it worse, but if you go to the right doctor who truly listens to your concerns, it can help you have less stress.
+There is nothing worse than going to the doctor for a health problem, only to have them dismiss you and blame you for the problem.
 When I have a health issue, I try to go to doctors who I know will listen to my concerns because I have less medical stress when my doctor listens to my concerns and doesn’t dismiss them.
 Doctors can help you work through your medical stress, but if they are dismissive and make you question your symptoms, they can contribute to it and cause more stress.
 It is so important to find a doctor who listens to you because, although your doctor can’t take away your medical stress, it can lessen your anxiety when you go to the doctor and feel supported.

 Do something that makes you laugh- When I am having a lot of medical stress, I sometimes will watch a lot of funny videos because laughter can help lift your spirits and truly is the best medicine for stress.

 Create boundaries for yourself- When you are disabled and having a lot of health issues, often people will come up to you and ask for a health update.
-Most people who ask me for health updates, I personally know and don’t mind telling them, but not all disabled people will want to talk about their health problems, and shouldn’t have to.
+Most people who ask me for health updates, I personally know and don’t mind telling them, but not all disabled people will want to talk about their personal health problems, and shouldn’t have to.
 It is so important to create boundaries for yourself, and if you don’t want to talk about your upcoming surgery with your friends, it’s okay to tell them that because you are not entitled to a disabled person’s personal health issues.
 Some disabled people may not mind talking about their health problems, while others will want to talk about anything but that.
 Personally, I don’t like to constantly talk about health issues I am experiencing because I try to forget about them for as long as I can.
-I don’t constantly want to be talking about health issues I am experiencing, so please don’t ask me about them or even mention them if I am in the room.
+It is okay to tell me that you’re thinking about me, but at the same time, it’s important to know that I may not want to talk about it.

 Go for walk and enjoy the fresh air- If you have a lot of stress, go for a walk and enjoy some fresh air.
 Walking can be very therapeutic, and sometimes all you need is a little fresh air to decompress and forget about all of life’s problems.
 I love to use exercise as a way to manage my stress because exercise increases endorphins, and I always feel better after exercise.
 It is okay if you are not able to walk and have to use a wheelchair, because the most important thing isn’t the exercise itself, but it’s that you are getting yourself out of the house.

 Medical stress is something that many disabled people have dealt with at one time or another because we have a lot of health issues that are not always predictable.
 Disabled people have to deal with health issues that a non-disabled person will never have to experience, and it is stressful to live with constant health issues.
 These are things that help me manage medical stress, but not everyone will manage stress in the same way I do, and that is okay.
 There is no right or wrong way to manage medical stress because we all handle stress differently.
-Some people can handle stress better than others, and there is nothing wrong with you if you have a harder time coping with stress.
-Find something that works for you because the most important thing is that you find healthy ways to deal with your stress.
+Some people can handle stress better than others, and it is okay if you have a harder time coping with stress than your friend does.
+Find something that works for you because the most important thing is that you find healthy ways to deal with your stress. because drinking away your problems is not the answer.
 How do you manage medical stress?
 If you liked this post, please leave a comment below and share it with your friends.

 Leave a comment